GregRos/Patchwork/README.md

 This class is instantiated during runtime, in the same AppDomain as the original application.
 The launcher can't start if the file is invalid or not found.

+If this file is not found, an error message is generated and the launcher doesn't work properly.

 ## Available Attributes
 These attributes are located in the `Patchwork.Attributes` namespace.
 Note that this isn't necessarily a full list.

+### Note about attribute constructors
+Attributes that require types as parameters invariably have an `object` parameter instead of a `Type` parameter.

+This is a necessary workaround.
+You still use `typeof(T)` to specify the type.

 ### PatchingAssembly
 You *must* add this attribute to your assembly (using `[assembly: PatchingAssembly]`) for it to be recognized as an assembly that contains patching types.